About Carrollton

 Economy & Demographics

 Carrollton's economy is anchored by a diverse range of industries and employers, contributing to the city's overall prosperity.
-Major sectors include healthcare, education, manufacturing, and retail, with the University of West Georgia serving as a significant economic driver.
+Major sectors include healthcare, education, manufacturing, and retail, with the University of West Georgia acting as a significant economic driver.
 The city is home to several large corporations and regional headquarters, as well as a thriving small business community that adds to the local character.

 Elections & Voter Records